- What is Autoimmune Encephalitis (AE)?

 - exposure to certain common bacteria, including, but not limited to, streptococcus and mycoplasma pneumonia, with or without active infection.

 A teratoma or cancer is found only in a small minority of AE patients.
-Active infection is also uncommon in patients presenting with acute AE.
-Unfortunately, the immediate trigger of many episodes of AE remains unknown, though studies on possible viral triggers are currently underway.
+Active infection is also uncommon in patients presenting with AE.
+Unfortunately, the immediate trigger of many episodes of AE remains unknown.

 Are family members at greater risk of contracting AE?